 - Elevate the elbow on a pillow and applying ice packs over the dressing to help reduce swelling.

 - Keep the incisions clean and dry.
 You may shower once the dressings are removed unless otherwise directed by Dr. Okoroha.

 - You will be given specific instructions regarding activity and rehabilitation.
 It is imperative that you comply with physical therapy directions for the best outcome from your surgery.

 - Eating a healthy diet and quitting smoking will promote healing.

 Risks and Complications after Elbow Capsular Release

 Arthroscopic elbow capsular release is a safe procedure that rarely involves any major complications.
 Some possible complications may include infection and nerve damage.

-If you have experienced an elbow contracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an elbow contracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.